 My mission is to be a loving, understanding, strong and steady presence for the dying and their families.
 I help demystify the dying process while comforting and supporting those involved.
 Working with my clients and their loved ones, I endeavor to make the time before, during, and after passing rich and meaningful, while celebrating a unique life and soul.
 I consider compassion, maturity, humor, and a nurturing presence the most important tools of my trade and never enter a client’s space without them.

-I offer clients a wide range of services including, but not limited to the following:
+My services include, but not limited to the following:

 - A warm, comforting, and respectful presence that mediates fear of both the known and unknown

 - Assistance preparing for the practical and psychological/emotional aspects of dying